gaultier/blog/making_my_static_blog_generator_11_times_faster.md

 ```

 Around 11 times faster, and well within our ideal target of 500 ms !
 And all we had to do was convert many `git log` invocations (one per markdown file) to just one.

+Here's the CPU profile now:

+<object alt="CPU profile after the optimization" data="making_my_static_blog_generator_11_times_faster_profile_after.svg" type="image/svg+xml"></object>

+---

-Pretty simple change, located in one function.
+Overall it's a pretty simple change, located in one function.
 Almost all of the complexity is due to parsing Git custom text output and skipping over irrelevant commits.
 We don't really have a choice either: that's all Git provides to query the commit log.
 The alternatives are all worse:

 - Parse directly the Git object files - no thank you
 - Use a library (e.g. `libgit2`) and hope that it offers a saner interface to query the commit log